ak2k2/Checkers-Alpha-Beta-AI/README.md

 - [Everything About Bitboards](https://3dkingdoms.com/checkers/bitboards.htm)

-- Worked closely with my classmate, Nicolette Thiro, to write test cases, perform bit manipulation, validate move generator, and more.
+- Worked with Nicolette Thiro, to write test cases for game logic and ab prune behaviour/